Our 1940s trivia will test your knowledge of WW2.

 C. The nightly bombing of London and other British cities, by the German Luftwaffe

-12. Can you name the three nations who were know as the Major Axis Powers?
+12. Can you name the three nations who were known as the Major Axis Powers?

 A. Nazi Germany, Fascist Italy, Imperial Japan